At the door

 And opening wide the door, I took

 Beyond the Heavenly Father's gate?

 And will that Heavenly Father heed

 "'T is I, O Father! only I"?

 Email Poem |

-Analysis and Comments on At the door
+Comments, Analysis, and Meaning on At the door

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem At the door here.